 That emotion is HAPPINESS. 🙂

 About 6 years ago, a friend of mine suggested I meet with an ultra- runner by the name of David Hanenburg.

-As it turned out, David writes a blog at EnduranceBuzz.com.
+As it turned out, David writes all things Trail Running at EnduranceBuzz.com.

 I was overwhelmed by all of the information that David shared with me that day.
 It’s been a while since I first met with him, but as I remember it now, I left our first meeting feeling like a student that had just met an amazing teacher at just the right time.

 And just like that, I suddenly had a new direction (and adventure!).